 configuration: initialization: script: acme-dashboard-install.sh start: command: > dotnet /home/ubuntu/web/bin/Debug/netcoreapp2.0/publish/DSLibrary.dll healthcheck: wait_for_ports: ALL timeout: 180

-You can reference to two types of scripts which are executed in different stages of the application deployment and configuration process:
+You can reference three types of shell scripts that are executed in different stages of the application deployment and configuration process:

-All script files references should be placed in your blueprint's repository, right next to the application's YAML file.
+All script file references should be placed in your blueprint's repository, right next to the application's YAML file.
 For example:

 As an example, let's review the WordPress application (Wordpress.yaml file) in CloudShell Colony's sample blueprint repository.
 The application uses a clean Ubuntu Linux image.
 Therefore, to install WordPress we need to run additional scripts after the instance is up.
 The scripts are included in the /wordpress folder, and we declare them in the wordpress.yaml file as follows:

 configuration: initialization: script: wordpress.sh start: script: wordpress-start.sh;

 - wordpress.sh: This is an initialization script, which takes the clean Ubuntu installation and installs everything needed to run WordPress.
 The script consists of the following steps: